Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 - Navy has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- The Midshipmen have turned the ball over seven times, three fewer times than the Golden Hurricane have forced turnovers (10).
+- The Midshipmen have seven giveaways this season, while the Golden Hurricane have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.